smart-classic/smart_docs/guide/quickstart.md

     </html>
 {% endhighlight  %}

 And that's it!
-In a few lines of HTML and JavaScript code, we've got ourselves an app that can request the medications from the current record and display them.
+In a few lines of HTML and JavaScript code, you have an app that can request the medications from the current record and display them.

 Go to [next steps](/guide/nextsteps.html)